Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 3. People do the best that they can with what they know.

 This insight has greatly improved my interpersonal relationships.
-I have realized that people, who are rude, mean or commit any other negative behavior, really don’t know any better.
+I have realized that people, who are rude, disrespectful or exhibit any other negative behavior, really don’t know any better.
 Their actions stem from strategies that they truly feel are the best ones to handle the current situation.

-This can be extremely frustrating if you are aware of better strategies.
+This can be extremely frustrating if you have access to better strategies.
 The key is to understand that the other person didn’t have the same experiences and insights that you’ve had and therefore should not be held accountable.

 One application of this insight is to give other people a break including those from your past who have wronged you.
 Your parents, your former bosses, even random strangers did what they thought were the right things to do.
-Forgive and truly forget.
+Forgive, truly forget and move on.

-This rule also holds true for you.
+This rule also holds true when dealing with yourself.
 Don’t be so hard on yourself – you’re doing the best that you can with what you know.

 The best way to cure ignorance is through education.
 Keep learning new things.
 If you’re dealing with difficult people, empathize and be curious about their strategies.
 By taking the initiative to listen and understand, you open others up to you and your ideas.
 When they give you permission, recommend a book, a movie or a person that will expose them to better strategies for life.
 Just be careful not to cross the line from being helpful to preachy.